Skip to main content

 • Regional Partnership for Planning and Sustainability Coordinator – Promote coordination with other organizations to manage, sustain and enhance natural, economic, human and national defense resources.
 Recent employers include the T&M Natural Resources Institute.

-Many Natural Resources students use their degree as a foundation for a graduate education.
+Many students majoring in natural resources use their degree as a foundation for a graduate education.
 Recent graduates have pursued graduate programs in environmental law, forestry, soil science and environmental education.
-Students often choose to continue their research and education by pursuing graduate degrees through programs in the College of Natural Resources or at other universities such as Virginia Tech, University of Georgia, Purdue University and Penn State.
+Students often choose to continue their research and education by pursuing graduate degrees through programs in the College of Natural Resources or at other institutions such as Virginia Tech, University of Georgia, Purdue University and Penn State.